zacanger/niddesa/text/mahaniddesa-from-chinese/15-chinese-google.md

 unwholesomeness.
 For what reason is the hooker called thirst?
 Anyone who pulls, pulls, grasps, grasps, clings to him with thirst and loves...(slightly) thinks...does...knows...interests...rebirth...birth...has (existence)...
-…Reincarnation…revolving him to pull, fully pull, hold, take, and cling to.
+...Reincarnation...revolving him to pull, fully pull, hold, take, and cling to.
 Those who hook him for this reason are called cravings.
 "Should not be the dependant of the hooker": "Should not become the dependant of the thirsting one.
 The thirsting one should be cut off, should be driven away, should end, and